Pritam-kumar1/Newsletter/README.md

 It is ready to run on the server site.

 Technologies and Tools used:
-HTML/CSS, Bootstrap, JavaScript, Express, body-parse, request, Node.js, JSON.
+HTML/CSS, Bootstrap, JavaScript, Express, body-parse, request, Node.js, JSON,procfile.

 How To Run:
 Download the code and then after downloading you head to the command prompt and write "node app.js".